uapi-group/specifications/specs/extension_image.md

 an `extension-release.<IMAGE>` file that identifies itself and the base system or root DDI it applies to, and must not contain an `os-release` file.

+## Ordering
+The default order in which extensions are applied is based on lexicographic sorting as [defined in the Version Format Specification](version_format_specification.md), with images sorting as older being placed lower in the overlay.
+Implementations may allow a different order to be explicitly specified instead.

 ## Image Format
 Extensions are DDIs ([Discoverable Disk Images](discoverable_disk_image.md)), so the file format will not be redefined here.